Analysis | The Law That Biden Says He’d Use More to Fight Virus

 2. Is the law being used to help fight the coronavirus?

 Yes.
-Trump used his power under the law to order General Motors Co. to accept and prioritize ventilator contracts from the Department of Health and Human Services.
-He also directed HHS to help companies building respirators -- including General Electric Co., Hill-Rom Holdings Inc. and Medtronic Plc -- gain access to necessary materials.
+Trump used his power under the law to order General Motors Co. to accept and prioritize ventilator contracts from the Department of Health and Human Services, for instance.
+He directed HHS to help companies building respirators -- including General Electric Co., Hill-Rom Holdings Inc. and Medtronic Plc -- gain access to necessary materials.
 The Trump administration banned hoarding and price-gouging of N95 respirator masks, ventilators and personal protective equipment used by doctors and nurses.
 It used the law to seize 192,000 masks, almost 600,000 gloves, and other critical supplies, which were then distributed to health-care workers in New York and New Jersey.
-In a July 28 fact sheet, the Trump administration said it had taken 33 actions under the Defense Production Act “to provide critical support for essential medical resources and our defense industrial base.”
+In a report released on Aug.
+14, the White House listed 78 “DPA or DPA-related actions” taken by Trump in response to the virus.

 3. Then what’s the issue?